reflectoring/reflectoring.github.io/content/blog/2022/2022-08-15-admin-operations-with-nodejs-launchdarkly.md

 }
 ```

-Note that we're passing the static user `admin` to LaunchDarkly, so that LaunchDarkly evaluates the feature flag for this user.
+Note that we're passing the static user `admin` to LaunchDarkly so that LaunchDarkly evaluates the feature flag for this user.
 This is not a real user.
 The feature flag is meant as a global feature flag, so targeting different users with different values doesn't make sense.

-Next we can define the script as part of `package.json`:
+Next, we can define the script as part of `package.json`:

 ```json
 {